krussll/tarothappy/_posts/2019-05-07-everything-you-wanted-to-know-about-lawn-bowls.md

 ## What bowls do the professionals use?

 **The most popular bowls for professionals playing indoor bowls are Taylor Ace, Drakes Pride Professional, Henselite Tiger II and Sero GroOVe.** You can see which bowls each of the top players uses by checking coverage from the World Bowls Indoor Championchips [World Bowls Tour](https://www.youtube.com/channel/UCN9-c2EDRAjclRkUXk1TuBA).

+## How much does a set of lawn bowls cost?

+**A brand new set of 4 bowls can cost between £219-£350.
+The price can go higher if you want extras, such as unique grips, or custom logos.** Bowls are available secondhand, and a set in decent condition can be found for under £50.